 When you have picked a place and planned the menu, come up with a snappy name that sums up your concept, decide on opening hours, is time for marketing!

 Remember to tell your friends and network about your upcoming restaurant.
 You can use your social media channels to spread the word further.
 Create also a Facebook event for your pop-up.

 Be prepared for action

 Ask your friends to help out, you will most likely need a hand.
-Running a restaurant is hard work (even for a day).
+Running a pop-up restaurant is hard work.
 Working with a team is more efficient, and also more fun.

 Share your experience

-Restaurant Day is based on spontaneity and volunteering.
-If you have questions regarding running a restaurant, we suggest you strike up a conversation on the Restaurant Day Facebook page, which is followed by other restaurant keepers.
-There you will find up to date information, and we encourage everyone to share their experiences.
+Restaurant Day is run by volunteers and based on autonomous action.
+If you have questions regarding running a restaurant or want to share your experiences with likeminded people from all over the world, we suggest you strike up a conversation on the Restaurant Day Ambassadors Group, which is followed by other restaurateurs.

-Please note that this website serves solely to gather and share information on listed restaurants.
-As a restaurant keeper, you are personally responsible for all actions related to running your one-day restaurant.
+Please note that as a restaurateur, you are personally responsible for all actions related to running your restaurant.